dev4fun007/scheduler/README.md

 200 OK or DuplicateJobException/SchedulerObjectNotFoundException
 ```

-## Delete an existing scheuler object
+## Delete an existing scheduler object
 This will remove an existing job from Quartz and the entity from database.

 ### DELETE /scheduler/:Id